Bowel cancer surgery

 Ways of doing bowel surgery

-Your surgeon will discuss if keyhole surgery is suitable for your type of bowel cancer and if this type of surgery is available in your hospital.
+Keyhole surgery can be used for some types of bowel cancer.
+Your surgeon will discuss if you’re suitable and if this type of surgery is available in your hospital.

 Stomas / colostomy

-Sometimes part of your bowel is brought out onto the surface of your tummy.
-This is called as stoma.
 You may have a temporary stoma to allow the join in your bowel to heal.
-Or some people may have a permanent stoma because it’s not possible to join up the ends of your bowel again.
+Or you may have a stoma because it’s not possible to join up the ends of your bowel again.
 Read more about how to care for your stoma and stoma reversal.

 Colostomy diagram